Tonarcoin/Logo-Icon/README.md

-Contains the logo and icon - Tonarcoin.
+The repository contains only the logo and icon - Tonarcoin.

 P.S.
 JumaliRay